Zabrane/qlnd/doc/channelBalancing.md

 ![](img/ChannelBeforeLoop.png)

-In order to perform a Loop In, the channel id first needs to be extracted.
+In order to perform a Loop In, the channel ID first needs to be extracted.
 This can be done using the commands below.

 ```q
 q)pubkey:"03864ef025fde8fb587d989186ce6a4a186895ee44a926bfc370e2c366597a3f8f"